 MEET THE MINISTER

 Newland is going through a time of change as we look towards the future.
 This follows a review of our ministry and use of our facilities to ensure that they promote engagement with our local community.
-Currently we do not have a minister in placement.
 We are benefitting from a variety of ministers and lay preachers who are leading our services.
 Rev Anne Butler is the Minister at Newland and also at Pt Elliot Uniting Church as we work together to create one congregation with two services.